Volvo

 years.

 I first began this page in 2002 when little info could be found on this subject.
 Thanks to the internet, much more info is now available.
-The below information, videos and articles have been compiled through years of research.
+The below information, videos and articles have been compiled through over more than 20 years of research.
 I eventually found a number of videos that you'll see below.
-All were on VHS tape, so I had them converted to DVD video.
-I am grateful to a few people who were involved with the development of Volvo racing programs who I received help from over the years.
-I give thanks to the following who have contributed to my research in many different ways: Ferdinand Metz (USA), Anthony Hyde (Aus), Dana Howe (USA), Christian Edstrom (USA), John Amundson (Aus), David Russell (USA), Tom Smith (USA), and several Volvo of Sweden racing insiders who will remain anonymous by their requests.
+All were on VHS tape originally, so I had them converted to DVD.
+I'm grateful to a few people who were involved with the development of Volvo racing programs who I received help from over the years for helping me locate stuff.
+I give thanks to the following who have contributed to my research in many different ways: Ferdinand Metz (USA), Anthony Hyde (Aus), Dana Howe (USA), Christian Edstrom (USA), John Amundson (Aus), David Russell (USA), Tom Smith (USA), and several Volvo Sweden Group A racing insiders who will remain anonymous by their requests.

 Here are some more great resources for